 And if you missed my going through that in the previous hour, it'd be well worth your time to visit my website late this afternoon.

-Another political calculation Brownstein writes has encouraged Democrats to stay low.
+Another political calculation, Brownstein writes, has encouraged Democrats to stay low.

-Uh that's because they're wrong, Mr. Brownstein.
+That's because they're wrong, Mr. Brownstein.

 Look at what happens when they speak up.